-I have seen a lot of universities where academic standing and proprietary research has a much higher priority than students' studies.
-Solent has it right however, with industry-focused courses and lecturers with diverse working backgrounds and experience, I felt confident that what I was learning would give me a good starting point in my career, which it has.
-The staff are extremely accommodating and easy to talk to whether it be university-related or not, making Solent University a very comfortable learning environment.
+I have seen a lot of universities where academic standing and proprietary research has a much higher priority than their students' studies.
+Solent has it right, however - with industry-focused courses and lecturers with diverse working backgrounds and experience, I felt confident that what I was learning would give me a good starting point in my career, which it has.
+The staff were extremely accommodating and easy to talk to, whether it was university-related or not, making Solent University a very comfortable learning environment.